 It uses a Windows host machine, with clients connecting from Linux, Mac or Windows to it.
 I appreciate plenty of you won't be interested, especially considering the host machine is Windows, but for me it's actually quite exciting tech.
 I'm a tech enthusiast who loves Linux, not a Linux zealot, so using things like this doesn't massively bother me.
 I'm not about to go and buy a bunch of Windows games to play in it, but I find it very cool anyway.
 For those of you who have some Windows games you really can't be without or various other reasons this just might be your thing.

 Note: One drawback to how Parsec works, is that it requires games to be in Windowed or Fullscreen Windowed Mode for it to work properly.
-Some games can be a little tricky to get into those modes, so certain games may have issues.
+Some games can be a little tricky to get into those modes, so certain games

 What I really like about this service, other than the fact that you can use plenty of different cloud hosting providers is that it's not tied to Steam, like Snoost is.
 It will work with Blizzard, Steam, Origin and pretty much anything.